GeekBrucy/mySnippets/AWS/Certificates/Notes/16_Lambda/16_08_Cognito.md

 # Cognito Identity Pools (Federated Identities)

-- Get identities for “users” so they obtain temporary AWS credentials
+- Get identities for "users" so they obtain temporary AWS credentials
 - Users source can be Cognito User Pools, 3rd party logins, etc…
 - Users can then access AWS services directly or through API Gateway
 - The IAM policies applied to the credentials are defined in Cognito